jtpio/jtpio.github.io/_posts/2015-09-27-tips-multiplayer-game-jam.md

 ## Prepare the tools

-The key point in a game jam is to save as much time as possible. **Knowing the tech and the tools is crucial** to not waste time on technical details.
+The key point at a game jam is to save as much time as possible. **Knowing the tech and the tools is crucial** to not waste effort on technical details.

 - More generally and as a prerequisite, make sure to use a familiar **game engine**.
 For 2D web based games, my preference goes to [Phaser](//phaser.io).
 - If you want to take the opportunity of the game jam to learn a new engine, spend some days before to at least cover the basics.